dashdash-chat/dashdash-web/README.md

 0. Install nginx (on the machine that has the vine.im or dev.vine.im URL)
   * I have notes about running `sudo easy_install pyasn1` and `sudo easy_install pyasn1_modules` but can't figure out at which point or why... just FYI
   * `sudo apache2ctl -k stop`  # since otherwise nginx can't run on port 80
-  * In prod, run `sudo yum groupinstall "Development Tools"` to get a C compiler.
+  * To get a C compiler, try `sudo apt-get install build-essential` in dev, or `sudo yum groupinstall "Development Tools"` in prod.
   * `cd ~`
   * `wget http://superb-dca3.dl.sourceforge.net/project/pcre/pcre/8.31/pcre-8.31.tar.gz`
   * `tar xvzf pcre-8.31.tar.gz `